 Although retro-causation receives attention (see \citealt{Faye2021}), the existing philosophical literature does not recognize (3) and (4) as general asymmetries of causal relationships that can be formulated for any special science for which state-supervenience holds, beyond thermodynamics and statistical mechanics.
 For the same reason, the difference between the third and fourth causal asymmetries has not yet been discussed.

-\subsection{Description-relativity of Causal Entropy}
+\subsection{Description-Relativity of Causal Entropy}

 I have not provided any {\em a priori} reason why causal regularities exist, or why causes should always precede their effects in time.
 Whether there exist states of affairs, expressible by a special science, that stand in the relation of a robust causal regularity, or stand in the relation of a robust retro-causal regularity, is determined once the special science descriptions and the underlying dynamical system are fixed.
-One can easily construct toy examples for which there are non-trivial robust causal regularities but no non-trivial robust retro-causal regularities; other examples for which there are non-trivial robust retro-causal regularities but no non-trivial robust causal regularities; a mix of both; or neither.
+One can easily construct toy examples for which there are nontrivial robust causal regularities but no nontrivial robust retro-causal regularities; other examples for which there are nontrivial robust retro-causal regularities but no nontrivial robust causal regularities; a mix of both; or neither.

-This article leaves open the question how special science descriptions come about; for first steps towards understanding the analogous question for thermodynamics, see \citealt{Hemmo-Shenker2012, Gomori-Gyenis-Szabo2017}.
+This article leaves open the question how special science descriptions come about; for first steps toward understanding the analogous question for thermodynamics, see \citealt{Hemmo-Shenker2012, Gomori-Gyenis-Szabo2017}.
 However, I would like to briefly indicate how emphasizing description-relativity of causal regularities and causal entropy may shed light on conceptual issues within thermodynamics as well.

-To start, let me disambiguate three different meanings of `thermodynamics'.
-The set of descriptions of thermodynamics depends on whether by `thermodynamics' we mean a theory that (1) specifies a list of thermodynamics {\em quantities} and their relationships, or (2) in addition, also specifies a list of thermodynamic {\em operations} (resulting in changes of constraints), or (3) in addition, also {\em interprets} the thermodynamic operations as physical processes.
+To start, let me disambiguate three different meanings of ``thermodynamics.''
+The set of descriptions of thermodynamics depends on whether by ``thermodynamics'' we mean a theory that (1) specifies a list of thermodynamics {\em quantities} and their relationships, or (2) in addition, also specifies a list of thermodynamic {\em operations} (resulting in changes of constraints), or (3) in addition, also {\em interprets} the thermodynamic operations as physical processes.